 Most people will need to train specifically for their climbs of the Mexican Volcanoes for at least three to four months.
 During your training, you will need to progressively ramp up your hike time, distance and elevation gain (at roughly 10% per week) to safely and effectively build your climbing-specific conditioning.
 Trying to rush this will increase the risk of experiencing some sort of training injury and not being ready for your trip.
 Below are more details of how to incorporate these four priorities into your program.

-Hike along outdoor trails, gradually increasing your pack weight until you are comfortable carrying a 30-35-pound pack.
-If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or stairmaster.
+Hike along outdoor trails, gradually increasing your pack weight until you are comfortable carrying a 30–35-lb. pack.
+If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or StairMaster.
 Use whatever varied surface terrain (i.e. gravel beds, sand dunes, river banks) you have access to.
-A reasonable goal would be to ascend 3,000 feet carrying an average pack of 30-35 pounds in a 3 hour period, or roughly 1,500 vertical feet per hour.
-A good training option for pack weight is to carry water in gallon containers or collapsible jugs, so you can dump water at the top as needed, to lighten the load for the descent.
+A reasonable goal would be to ascend 3,000 ft. carrying an average pack of 30–35 lbs. in a three-hour period, or roughly 1,500 vertical ft. per hour.
+A good training option for simulating pack weight is to carry water in gallon containers or collapsible jugs, then dump water at the top as needed to lighten the load for the descent.

-In early season, start with a hike that gains up to 2000 elevation over 5-7 miles round trip, and carry a
+In early season, start with a hike that gains up to 2,000 ft. elevation over five to seven miles round-trip, and carry a

-20-pound pack; each hike try adding three to five pounds until you are comfortable with a 35-pound pack, then begin increasing the total elevation gain and mileage.
-When you can gain 3,000 feet with a 35-pound pack, start decreasing rest breaks and increasing speed on each conditioning workout.
-A month from your climb, you should be comfortable hiking on successive days with a 35 or 40-pound pack on one of those outings.
+20-lb. pack; each hike, try adding three to five pounds until you are comfortable with a 35-lb. pack, then begin increasing the total elevation gain and mileage.
+When you can gain 3,000 ft. with a 35-lb. pack, start decreasing rest breaks and increasing speed on each conditioning workout.
+A month from your climb, you should be comfortable hiking on successive days with a 35- or 40-lb. pack on one of those outings.

-Two training techniques that will be useful for high-altitude climbing are 1) interval training and 2) back to back training (discussed in more detail in "Putting it all together" below.)
+Two training techniques that will be useful for high-altitude climbing are: 1) Interval training.
+2) Back-to-back training.
 To include interval training, find a steep hill or sets of stairs that will allow you to climb steadily for several minutes.
-Push as hard as you can going up, then recover coming down, and repeat for anywhere from 20-45 minutes depending on how close to your climb you are.
-Gradually add weight to your pack (no more than 10% per week) until you can carry 35-40 pounds the entire time.
+Push as hard as you can going up, then recover coming down, and repeat for anywhere from 20–45 minutes depending on how close to your climb date you are.
+Gradually add weight to your pack (no more than 10% per week) until you can carry 35–40 lbs. the entire time.

 Include spinal-loading aerobic training options three to five times a week.
-Appropriate options include trail running, walking on an inclined treadmill, doing stair stepping or step mill training, jogging, working on an elliptical machine, walking up and down hills, or participating in step aerobic classes.
-While biking, rowing and swimming are aerobic options for the earliest stages of training, be sure as you get closer to your trip that you include activities suggested above that load the spine and legs the same way that hiking will.
+Appropriate options include trail running, walking on an inclined treadmill, stair stepping, or step mill training, jogging, working on an elliptical machine, walking up and down hills, or participating in step aerobic classes.
+While biking, rowing, and swimming are aerobic options for the earliest stages of training, as you get closer to your trip, be sure that you include activities suggested above that load the spine and legs the same way that hiking will.

-When first beginning a cardiovascular training program, begin with three weekly workouts of 30 minutes of sustained activity at a moderate intensity, and build to 4-5 aerobic sessions of sustained effort for at least 45-60 minutes.
-Be sure to include a 5-10 minute gentle warm-up before working at your target heart rate for the day (for most workouts, choose a level of exertion that allows you to connect a few words together in a phrase, but leaves you feeling comfortably tired at the end of the workout), and cool down with 5-10 minutes of appropriate stretching of the muscles you use most in your activity, including lower back, calves, hamstrings, hips and quadriceps.
+When first beginning a cardiovascular training program, start with three weekly workouts of 30 minutes of sustained activity at a moderate intensity, and build to four to five aerobic sessions of sustained effort for at least 45–60 minutes.
+Be sure to include a 5–10-minute gentle warm-up before working at your target heart rate for the day (for most workouts, choose a level of exertion that allows you to connect a few words together in a phrase, but leaves you feeling comfortably tired at the end of the workout), and cool down with 5–10 minutes of appropriate stretching of the muscles you use most in your activity, including lower back, calves, hamstrings, hips, and quadriceps.

 30-45 min no pack recovery level (<65% Max HR).